hashier/Spotify-link-to-song.AdiumScripts/README.md

 Example
 -------

-I am listening to %surl
+If you type
+`I am listening to %surl` into Adiums chat box it turns into `I am listening to Icona Pop - I Love It | http://open.spotify.com/track/6Ou08NE0N5z8eRL1siDtAK`.

 Installation